jwhayden1/inductionProjectPublic/README.md

 # inductionProjectPublic
 Debugging induction task 1 (Python).
 A very simple game has been constructed.
-However, there are some bug within the program that I would like you to find and fix.
+However, there are some bugs within the program that I would like you to find and fix.
 Some are obvious, others not so.
 In fact, you may find unintentional bugs!
 Instructions:
 1. Use the software centre to download python.